ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * |print eic| *Print EIC*: Current EIC window display can be directly printed out.

    * |auto zoom| *Auto Zoom*: Auto Zoom is selected by default.
-It zooms-in and centers the EIC to the expected retention time.
+It zooms-in and centers the EIC to the expected RT.
 The expected retention time is depicted as a dashed red line.

 |UI18|

    * |show tic's| *Show TICs*: Displays the Total Ion Current.
 TIC is the sum of all intensities in a scan.

    * |show bar plot| *Show Bar Plot*: Displays the peak intensity for a group in every sample.
 Intensity can be calculated by various methods known as quantitation types in El-MAVEN.
-User can change the quantitation type from the drop-down list on the top right or choose to display other parameters like retention time and peak quality.
+Users can change the quantitation type from the drop-down list on the top right or choose to display other parameters like retention time and peak quality.

 |UI19|